scipy/scipy/doc/source/tutorial/signal.rst

 The example below designs a low-pass and a band-stop filter, respectively.

 .. plot::
    :alt: "This code displays an X-Y plot with the amplitude response on the Y axis vs frequency on the X axis.
 The first (low-pass) trace in blue starts with a pass-band at 0 dB and curves down around halfway through with some ripple in the stop-band about 80 dB down.
-The second (band-stop) trace in red starts and ends at 0 dB, but the middle third is down about 60 dB from the peak with some ripple where the filter would supress a signal."
+The second (band-stop) trace in red starts and ends at 0 dB, but the middle third is down about 60 dB from the peak with some ripple where the filter would suppress a signal."

    >>> import numpy as np
    >>> import scipy.signal as signal